Linus789/git-user/README.md

     help          Prints this message or the help of the given subcommand(s) list          List all profiles
     remove        Remove a user profile
-    reset         Remove all user profiles
-    set           Set a new value in a profile (e. g. to change the email)
+    reset         Removes all directories and files ever created by this application set           Set a new value in a profile (e. g. to change the email)
 ```